Anxiety therapy

 I’m also licensed in Illinois and am able to see clients in Chicago and throughout the state of Illinois.

-• Sessions are online.
+• Sessions are currently online only.

 • Sessions are $200 for 55 minutes.